asimojs/asimo/README.md

 ## `AsmContext`

-The AsmContext is the object that contains the registred factoris and that exposes all asimo APIs (but `interfaceId()`):
+The AsmContext is the object that contains the registered factories and that exposes all asimo APIs (but `interfaceId()`):

 ### `get()`